michaelrauh/michaelrauh.github.io/_posts/2020-12-6-thin-slicing-a-language.md

 The reason I was not able to complete this in a timely fashion was because I did not know about the major pitfall involved in this sort of task.
 In this post I will talk about two things:
 1. What a thin slice of a language feature can look like in the best of times.
 2. Warning signs for when you have gone off the rails and are trending toward spending eleven months on a twenty minute task.
 3. Another shout out to the best LOP book: [Beautiful Racket](https://beautifulracket.com).
 I would not have gotten anywhere without it.
 It is an inspiration, and everyone should buy it.
+Its design phases are also very short, and it takes thin slices.
+In a lot of ways, this post is redundant to the book.
+It is only shorter and more focused on the idea of keeping design phases narrow.
+In the book, the design phases are narrow but the focus is on LOP techniques themselves.
+The true test of this post will be in later posts when further days of AoC are picked up and either produce something terrible or something good.
 (This is thing 3/2).

 # Case Study: Adding the "/" Built in Function to AOCLOP